-Sites of Memory Foundation (SoM) organizes activities around the hidden and under-represented stories of our shared cultural heritage of the Netherlands and the former colonies.It is founded by Jennifer Tosch (historian, sociologist and founder of the Black Heritage Tours Amsterdam) and Katy Streek (theatre maker and programmer).
+Sites of Memory Foundation (SoM) organizes activities around the hidden and under-represented stories of our shared cultural heritage of the Netherlands and the former colonies.It is founded by Jennifer Tosch (cultural historian and founder of the Black Heritage Tours) and Katy Streek (theatre maker and programmer).
 Since 2016 they create site specific performances about the 'hidden' stories about the history of slavery and colonialism in Amsterdam.
 In 2020 they developed Future for the Past, an international collaboration between multi-disciplinary artists from South African and The Netherlands about our shared cultural heritage.

 Through artistic and educational projects we bring the often unheard narratives about the history of slavery and colonisation of the Netherlands and the former colonies to the attention and highlight it from a contemporary perspective.
 Through creative and educational activities, we promoted awareness about our shared cultural heritage and the intersectional dialogue between different cultural perspectives.
 In addition, we focus on collaboration with organizations with similar histories.